The 411 on College and Life Around Campus

 Listen to one of Kanye’s most interesting and best projects to date above.

-Sophomore at the University of North Carolina at Chapel Hill studying advertising and PR.
+Junior at the University of North Carolina at Chapel Hill studying advertising and PR.
 Love all things music.